 OHRA cloud migration

 OHRA is one of the largest digital insurers in the Netherlands.
-With 800,000 customers and many insurance policies, services and channels, it is important to have an IT landscape that allows for rapid innovation and cost control.
+With 800,000 customers and many insurances, services and channels, it is important for the organization to have an IT landscape in which innovation can take place quickly and where costs remain manageable.

 Fast and flexible in the Cloud